grafana/k8s-monitoring-helm/charts/k8s-monitoring/docs/Customizations.md

 ## Additional Configuration

-In addition to customizing the generated configuration, the Kubernetes Monitoring Helm chart has the ability to add new components to define your own extra configuration.
+In addition to customizing the generated configuration, you can add new components to the the Kubernetes Monitoring Helm chart to define your own extra configuration.

 * `extraConfig` - Config put here will be added to the config for the Grafana Agent StatefulSet that scraps metrics.
 * `logs.extraConfig` - Config put here will be added to the config for the Grafana Agent for Logs.